Skip to main content

 Lisa White, Ph.D.

-Recruitment Lead
+Outreach Lead

-Lisa White, PhD, is the Recruitment Lead for the TRML project.
+Lisa White, PhD, is the Outreach Lead for the TRML project.
 As a Senior Researcher at AIR, she contributes her content and analytic expertise to a large range of research and evaluation projects in the early education field.
 Her areas of expertise include topics related to dual-language learners, including their learning and development, and culturally and linguistically sensitive instruction, early science teaching and learning, and the measurement of child learning and classroom quality in early education contexts.
 Dr. White greatly enjoys working with early childhood partners to translate research to practice.
 She is a former preschool teacher and speaks English, Spanish, and German.
 Dr. White obtained her doctoral degree in Applied Developmental Psychology from the University of Miami and holds a bachelor’s degree from Rutgers University, where she studied Spanish, history, and psychology.

 Mackenzie Melton